 Anyway, I don’t necessarily support lying to kids, but they believe what they want to believe.
-These sweet dumpling squash bars basically taste like pumpkin pie in bar form (and a pumpkin is a squash anyway, right?).
+These bars basically taste like pumpkin pie in bar form (and a pumpkin is a squash anyway, right?).

 Sweet Dumpling Squash Bars

-2 sweet dumpling squashes (small round mottled green and yellow squash)
+- 2 sweet dumpling squash (Small round mottled green and yellow squash)